Vernon Adams: 2021

-Following the cancellation of the 2020 CFL season, Adams returned to the Alouettes as their starting quarterback and continued his strong play into the 2021 season.
-Adams suffered a shoulder injury in the last few minutes of the team's Week 10 match against the Ottawa Redblacks.
-The next day it was announced that the Alouettes had placed Adams on the six-game injured reserve list.
-On November 10, 2021, head coach Khari Jones ruled out the possibility of Adams returning to the lineup late in the season.
-Adams played in eight games in the 2021 season.
-On December 16, 2021, Adams and the Alouettes agreed to a contract extension through the 2023 CFL season.
+2022

 Adams started the first game of the 2022 season, but after only gaining 21 yards of offense in the first quarter of the team's second game head coach Khari Jones turned to veteran quarterback Trevor Harris.
-After the first four games of the season, Khari Jones was fired and replaced by general manager Danny Maciocia: who retained Harris in his role as the starting quarterback.
+After the first four games of the season, Khari Jones was fired and replaced by general manager Danny Maciocia, who retained Harris in his role as the starting quarterback.
 On July 27, 2022, Adams was added to the one-game injury list with an elbow injury.
 One week later, Adams was placed on the six-game injured reserve list with tendinitis in his throwing elbow.

 BC Lions

-On August 31, 2022, Adams was traded to the BC Lions in exchange for a first-round pick in the 2023 CFL Draft.
-12 days later, Lions head coach Rick Campbell named Adams the starting quarterback for the Lions' Week 15 match against the Calgary Stampeders.
-Adams played in eight games for the Lions in 2022, starting in six, and compiled a 4–2 record before Nathan Rourke returned from injury.
-On February 8, 2023, Adams and the Lions agreed to a two-year contract extension.
-It is expected that Adams will serve as the Lions' starting quarterback in 2023 after Rourke departed for the NFL.